 This Apple Crumble Cheesecake is a deliciously decadent dessert that is perfect for the Holidays Season.
-It combines a simple Biscuit Crust, a creamy Apple Cinnamon Cheesecake Filling and a crunchy Oat Crumble Topping.
+It combines a simple Biscuit Crust, a creamy Cinnamon Cheesecake Filling topped with soft Apple Chunks and a crunchy Oat Crumble.

 Why we love this recipe

 Have you ever found yourself in a situation where you could not decided between making a cheesecake or an apple crumble?
 I know, it happens every day in my house too...
-This Baked Apple Cheesecake with Crumb Topping is the perfect answer to this problem!
+This Baked Apple Crumble Cheesecake is the perfect answer to this problem!

-This apple crumble cheesecake is a great dessert for the festive season or an every day decadent treat!
+This apple crisp cheesecake is a great dessert for the festive season or an every day decadent treat!

-There are three elements in this Apple Crisp Cheesecake:
+There are three elements in this Apple Crumble Cheesecake (Scroll down to recipe card below for all quantities).

-- Biscuit Base: simply made with Digestive Biscuits and Melted Butter.
-You can use other types of biscuits/cookies too if preferred - see faqs section below.
+- A simple mix of Digestive Biscuits crumbs and Melted Butter.
+You can use other types of biscuits/cookies too if preferred - see FAQs section below.

-It is very important for the cheesecake batter ingredients to be at room temperature - especially the Cream Cheese and Sour Cream.
+- Cream Cheese + Sour Cream: it is very important for these two ingredients to be very soft and at room temperature.
 If too cold, they will be hard to combine and you will get a lumpy batter.

-- Crumble Topping: again, a classic combination of Plain/AP Flour, Brown Sugar, Rolled Oats and Cinnamon.
+- A classic combination of Plain / All-Purpose Flour, Brown Sugar, Butter, Rolled Oats (for extra crunch) and some Ground Cinnamon.
+The oats are optional here.

 How to make Apple Crumble Cheesecake